mlesniak/raytracer/README.md

 # Introduction

 A simple raytracer.
-All algorithms, ideas and designs are motivated by the book

-> An Introduction to Ray Tracing
-> Andrew S. Glassner et al.
-> 1989, The Morgan Kaufmann Series in Computer Graphics

 Note that the current state of this project is :boom: hacky :boom:, i.e. the code is not yet refactored, structured or documented.

 # Gallery